-This Scoping Report describes the early stages of the Sustainability Appraisal process which will be used to assess Cheltenham Central Conservation Area Management Plans, which will form Supplementary Planning Documents within the Local Development Framework and which will provide guidance on how the preservation or enhancement of the character or appearance of character areas can be achieved through a set of management proposals.
-The Supplementary Planning Documents will provide a sound basis for development control decisions and will be used in conjunction with the Local Plan as a material consideration in determining planning applications.
+The Scoping Report described the early stages of the Sustainability Appraisal process which will be used to assess Bafford Conservation Area Management Plan, which will form a Supplementary Planning Document (SPD) within the Local Development Framework.
+It will provide guidance on how the preservation or enhancement of the character or appearance of Bafford Conservation Area can be achieved through a set of management proposals.
+The Supplementary Planning Document will provide a sound basis for development control decisions and will be used in conjunction with the Local Plan as a material consideration in determining planning applications.

 This report establishes the scope, legislative context and approach used to undertake the appraisal process, in line with Government advice.
-It also incorporates the requirements of the Strategic Environmental Assessment Directive which is designed to provide a level of protection to the environments when new plans are prepared.
+It also incorporates the requirements of the Strategic Environmental Assessment Directive which is designed to provide a level of protection to the environment when new plans are prepared.